cucumber/cucumber-jvm/cucumber-java/README.md

 Data tables in Gherkin cannot represent null or an empty string unambiguously.
 Cucumber will interpret empty cells as `null`.

-The empty string can be represented using a replacement.
-For example `[empty]`.
+The empty string can be represented using a replacement, for example `[blank]`.
 The replacement can be configured by setting the `replaceWithEmptyString` property of `DataTableType`, `DefaultDataTableCellTransformer` and `DefaultDataTableEntryTransformer`.
 By default, no replacement is configured.